DaProclaima/worker_genius_backend/README.md

 #### CRUD for email (there is only a POST method existing)
 - NEW creation of an object with PUT http method : http://localhost/3010/api/v1/email/new/

+#### CRUD for work that is the provided work of a candidate for a certification
+- NEW creation of an object with PUT http method : http://localhost/3010/api/v1/work/new/
+- EDIT an object with POST http method : http://localhost/3010/api/v1/work/edit/:slug
+- SHOW an object with GET http method : http://localhost/3010/api/v1/work/show/:slug
+- DELETE an object with DELETE http method : http://localhost/3010/api/v1/work/delete/:slug
+- LIST an object with GET http method : http://localhost/3010/api/v1/work/list

 ### Example of use
 Let us take an example and use [POSTMAN REST Client application](https://www.postman.com/), and use [Compass](https://www.mongodb.com/products/compass) for MongoDB .